Welcome here. This is a little site about me and some of the stuff I’m into. And check out my blog.

 - My most recent book, Suffering: the heart of the matter explores themes of suffering, God and the meaning of life as I reflected on those matters when my wife was in the hospital recovering from a cardiac arrest.
 She nearly didn’t make it, so I had lots of time to think about those things, as well as – shall we say – a pressing interest in the subject.
 The book is a collection of blog posts I wrote as well as a short story and all the Facebook updates I posted from the day she arrived at the hospital via ambulance to the day she walked out under her own power.

 - I’m working on a book tentatively titled, “Marriage and sex: it’s not about me.”
 The subtitle (because I love being provocative) is, “why social conservatives are right, and the cost of being wrong.”
-It’s coming along smoothly thus far.
-With any luck it’ll publish in the summer of 2017

 - Another forthcoming book about success is in the works.
 Is success really about getting as much money as you can?
 Or, does real success look like shunning money and possessions; simply living off the land?
 Gaining power, or shunning it?
 Transforming the world or sustaining it exactly as it is?
 If these extremes don’t seem quite right, stay tuned.
 While my other writing projects have been somewhat shorter (For the Love of Alberta can be read in a couple of hours!) this is going to be a significantly longer read.
-I hope it will be ready in 2017 or 2018, but I’m not making any promises.

 I enjoy great conversation about life’s really important issues.
 But if you go that route you should probably read a little more about me before sparking up a conversation.

 I am a husband and father of two.
 We live in Calgary, Alberta, Canada.

 I have a motorbike and a BB gun, though I’d like to eventually get a real rifle.
 I intend to buy a small airplane some time soon.